ooni/probe-cli/internal/enginenetx/DESIGN.md

   mix24 --> tacticsChan
   tacticsChan --> tactics
 ```

+**Diagram 3** Tactics generation priorities when not using a proxy.

 Here `mix(X, Y)` means taking `X` from the left block, if possible, then `Y` from the
 right block, if possible, and then mixing the remainder in random order.
 Also, the "join"